GennaroScarano/GennaroScarano/README.md

 - 💞️ I’m looking to collaborate as a resource for cutting edge IT technology companies.
 - 📫 How to reach me you can see more about me here: https://www.andapues.com/

-Web Graphic Designer 🚀
+UI/UX Designer & Front-End 🚀 🚀

-🌞 Search for opportunities 👀
+🌞 Hi, searching for opportunities 📡

 Graphic designer; Mastery of design theory (Gestalt, composition, visual perception, contrast, color management, typography, etc).

 🎨 Skill: